Codes, Cubes, and Graphical Designs: The -Dimensional Cube

-By Theorem \ref{myHoff}, $Y$ fails to integrate the eigenspace $\col(J_1)$, which has eigenvalue $ -5/3$ in $G_2$.
-The eigenspace $\col(J_1)$ is last in the frequency ordering for $G_1$.
-Thus $Y$ has efficacy $4/5$ on $G_1$.
-A brute force search shows that no subset of size 1, 2 or 3 integrates any nontrivial eigenspace of $G_1$.
-Thus $Y$ is an optimal design on $G_1$, but not a $t$-design for any $t$.
-We note also that $Y$ is not a stable set in $G_1$. \end{example}
+By Theorem \ref{myHoff}, $Y$ fails to integrate the eigenspace $\col(J_1)$, which has eigenvalue $ -16/15$ in $G_2$.
+The eigenspace $\col(J_1)$ is last in the frequency ordering for $G_2$.
+Thus $Y$ has efficacy $7/49$ on $G_2$.
+A brute force search shows that no subset of 6 or fewer vertices integrates $\col(J_2)$, the first nontrivial eigenspace by frequency for $G_2$.
+Thus $Y$ is an optimal design on $G_2$.
+We note that $Y$ is not a stable set in $G_2$. \end{example}

-This indicates that the eigenspace ordering enforced by the concept of a classical $t$-design is artificially constraining the search for graphical designs.
+This indicates that the eigenspace ordering enforced by the concept of a classical $t$-design is unrelated to the frequency ordering.